fabiograsso/okta-lab-workloads/README.md

 Navigate to **Okta Privileged Access → Access → Workloads → Roles** and create a role bound to the connection above.

+You can name it for example `workload-role-1`.

 ![OPA workload role bound to the GitHub Actions connection](docs/images/opa-workload-role.png)

 ### 4. Policy Binding (Security Admin)

 Create a policy under **Okta Privileged Access → Policies**:
+- Name: `GitHub Actions Workloads Policy` (or similar)
 - Add the workload role as principal under **Select Workload Roles**
 - Do **not** enable MFA or Access Requests — a headless workload cannot respond to them
 - Publish the policy